 Traveling is an endless process of decision making especially for first-time travelers – from choosing destinations, best hotel prices, car rental deals, and beyond, to choosing whether to travel alone or by group.
-If you’re torn between these options, well, you need to know that traveling solo or by a group can be a blessing and a bad idea at the same time.
+If you’re torn between these options, well, you need to know that traveling solo or by a travelling in group can be a blessing and a bad idea at the same time.
 Learn the pros and cons of traveling by group to let yourself figure out what’s best for you.

 ✓ Expenses can be reduced.